SongYi-Han/SQL-Brush-Up/readme.md

 reference:
 * https://www.timescale.com/blog/how-to-install-psql-on-mac-ubuntu-debian-windows/ : how to install and use psql
 * https://www.postgresqltutorial.com/postgresql-getting-started/load-postgresql-sample-database/ : how to load data in postgres
+* https://coderpad.io/blog/development/sqlalchemy-with-postgresql/ : How to Interact with Databases using SQLAlchemy with PostgreSQL

 ## Set up postgres with pdAdmin locally